 - Sneak vegetables into family meals

-- Schedule exercise time with a another mom.
+- Schedule exercise time with a friend.
 I used to meet my next door neighbor on her lunch break (she works from home) and we’d walk the neighborhood, stroller and all.
 I also used to go with a friend to a free workout class at her church where childcare was provided.
 The YMCA offers childcare as well.

 - Meet with other moms for play dates.
 Meeting at the mall or Chick-fil-a was a lifesaver for me when my daughter was little.

-- Plan a mom’s night out.
+- Plan a girl’s night out.
 Everyone needs time with friends.